 Some other sites have location-based services as well...

-This bookmarklet will convert any postcodes on a website into links to Google Maps.
+This bookmarklet will convert any postcodes on the currently-viewed webpage into links to Google Maps.

 On-Page Links to mapping sites